ChenZhongPu/data-structure-swufe/book/src/fundamentals/alg.md

 \\[ \frac{n \times (n-1)}{n} = \frac{n^2 - n}{2} \\]

 Curious readers can try to implement a faster algorithm for this problem[^two-sum].
-Note that here I put emphasis on *the worst case*, because if your are lucky enough, the sum of the first and second item equals target, then the frequency in the *best* case is only 1.
+Note that here I put emphasis on *the worst case*, because if you are lucky enough, the sum of the first and second item equals target, then the frequency in the *best* case is only 1.

 As for the notation \\(\frac{n^2 - n}{2}\\), we can know that it is the \\(\frac{n^2}{2}\\) that plays a major rule in terms of the growth, so we can say \\(\frac{n^2}{2}\\) approximates to \\(\frac{n^2 - n}{2}\\).
 In addition, when it comes to the order of growth, the constant here (i.e., 1/2) is also insignificant.
 The following shows some typical approximations: